 The Company recognizes revenue when services or products are transferred to customers in an amount that reflects the consideration to which the Company expects to be entitled.
 The Company's principal source of revenue is interest income from debt securities and loans.
-Revenue from contracts with customers within the scope of ASC Topic 606 was \$82,850,000, \$65,194,000, and \$54,520,000 for the years ended December 31, 2022, 2021, and 2020, respectively, and largely consisted of revenue from service charges and other fees from deposits (e.g., overdraft fees, ATM fees, debit card fees).
-Due to the short-term nature of the Company's contracts with customers, an insignificant amount of receivables related to such revenue was recorded at December 31, 2022 and 2021 and there were no impairment losses recognized.
+Revenue from contracts with customers within the scope of ASC Topic 606 was \$88,547,000, \$82,850,000, and \$65,194,000 for the years ended December 31, 2023, 2022, and 2021, respectively, and largely consisted of revenue from service charges and other fees from deposits (e.g., overdraft fees, ATM fees, debit card fees).
+Due to the short-term nature of the Company's contracts with customers, an insignificant amount of receivables related to such revenue was recorded at December 31, 2023 and 2022 and there were no impairment losses recognized.
 Policies specific to revenue from contracts with customers include the following:

 Service Charges.
 Revenue from service charges consists of service charges and fees on deposit accounts under depository agreements with customers to provide access to deposited funds and, when applicable, pay interest on deposits.
 Service charges on deposit accounts may be transactional or non-transactional in nature.
 Transactional service charges occur in the form of a service or penalty and are charged upon the occurrence of an event (e.g., overdraft fees, ATM fees, wire transfer fees).
 Transactional service charges are recognized as services are delivered to and consumed by the customer, or as penalty fees are charged.
-Non-transactional service charges that are based on a broader service, such as account maintenance fees and dormancy fees, and are recognized on a monthly basis.
+Non-transactional service charges are charges that are based on a broader service, such as account maintenance fees and dormancy fees, and are recognized on a monthly basis.